What are the signs and symptoms of hypertension?

 The most widely prescribe group of high blood pressure drugs is calcium channel blockers.
 However, according to a recent study conducted by scientists at the University of Tennessee, the regular use of calcium-channel blockers is associated with a 72% higher rate of cancer.

-What alternative treatment options are there?
+What alternative options are there?

 Patients with hypertension should consider natural approaches to lower blood pressure.
 This includes eating a balanced diet, reducing salt intake, limiting alcohol and tobaco consumption, engaging in regular physical activity, having quality sleep, maintaining good emotional health, and taking new vita herbal supplement, Hipertention.